shanefagan/linux-packaging/README.md

 It will create a folder called /snap in your root directory and in there will be a snapcraft.yml file.

+Then to build your package just run:

+    snapcraft

+It sets up an environment for the build in a VM using a system called multipass.
+If you want to avoid it using a VM (for things like github actions, AWS' build pipeline...etc) use:

+    snapcraft --destructive-mode

 ### Advantages

 1. Snaps are native apps but they have permissions attached.
 You should figure out what exactly your app needs, be it network connectivity, the ability to bind to a port, removable media...etc when creating your package.